-As a member of the MOT Studio program, where she will perform the role of Zita in Gianni Schicchi.
-Last season with Michigan Opera Theatre, Katherine performed Der Sandmann in Hänsel und Gretel, the Old Lady in Candide, The Mother in Amahl and the Night Visitors, covered Olga in Eugene Onegin, performed Mae and covered Ma Joad in The Grapes of Wrath.
+As a member of the Michigan Opera Theater (now Detroit Opera) Studio program, Ms. DeYoung performed the Sandman in Hansel und Gretel, the Old Lady in Candide, The Mother in Amahl and the Night Visitors, and covered Olga in Eugene Onegin and Ma Joad in The Grapes of Wrath, while also performing Mae.
 In 2018 and 2019, she was an Apprentice with the Santa Fe Opera where she covered the role of The Mayor’s Wife in Jenůfa and performed the Act One Duet from La Favorita and Ma Joad for the Apprentice Scenes programs.

-Katherine holds a Master’s Degree in Voice Performance from the University of Houston where she performed Isabella in L’Italiana in Algeri, Fidalma in The Secret Marriage, Gertrude in Roméo et Juliette, Elizabeth Proctor in The Crucible, and Lady Sneerwell in the World Premiere of The School for Scandal.
-Other roles performed include the title role in Carmen with Opera in the Ozarks.
-While in Houston, Katherine appeared with the Texas Medical Center Orchestra for their Night at the Opera” Concert and was the Alto Soloist for Chapelwood United Methodist’s “Messiah Selections”.
-In February, Katherine was a Finalist and The Online Viewers’ Choice Award Winner in the Houston Grand Opera 31st Eleanor McCollum Competition.
-Originally from Traverse City, MI, she was also a District Winner of the 2018 Metropolitan Opera National Council Auditions.
-Katherine is an alumna of Michigan State University and the University of Houston.
+A Traverse City, Michigan native, Katherine holds an undergraduate degree in voice from Michigan State University and a Master’s Degree in Voice Performance from the University of Houston where she performed Isabella in L’Italiana in Algeri, Fidalma in The Secret Marriage, Gertrude in Roméo et Juliette, Elizabeth Proctor in The Crucible, and Lady Sneerwell in the world premiere of The School for Scandal.
+She also performed the title role in Carmen with Opera in the Ozarks.
+While in Houston, Katherine appeared with the Texas Medical Center Orchestra for their Night at the Opera concert and was the mezzo-soprano soloist for Chapelwood United Methodist’s Messiah.
+Ms. DeYoung was a Finalist and The Online Viewers’ Choice Award Winner in the Houston Grand Opera’s 31st Eleanor McCollum Competition, a 2020 Semi-finalist for the Metropolitan Opera Laffont Competition, a 2019 Sullivan Award Winner from The Sullivan Foundation and a 2021 Richard F. Gold Career Grant recipient from the Shoshana Foundation.